Download our brochure here: brcthfeb2017brochure

 The center offers Equine Assisted Learning (EAL) as well as the more traditional therapeutic riding experience which uses riding instruction to address individual student’s strengths and deficit areas.
 EAL is focused more on psycho-social learning and stresses observation of horse behavior, utilizing un-mounted ground exercises to build trust and self-esteem.

-BRCTH students have the opportunity to participate in horse shows, in particular, the Annual TRAV Horse Show at the VA Horse Center in Lexington, VA which will be held this year on October 20 and 21.
-Last year, five BRCTH students participated in the show, winning many ribbons in Equitation, Dressage and Games classes!
+BRCTH students have the opportunity to participate in horse shows, in particular, the Annual TRAV Horse Show at the VA Horse Center in Lexington, VA which was be held this year on October 20 and 21.
+Seven BRCTH students participated in the show, winning many ribbons in Equitation, Dressage and Games classes!
 Everyone, including parents and siblings, had a wonderful time watching and cheering on the other 80+ riders from all over the state and NC.

 In 2019 and beyond, BRCTH will be looking into expanding our services to include school and group home programs, community service and vocational opportunities for adults with developmental delay, services for wounded veterans, and programming for seniors in our community while continuing to increase the numbers of students who are individually referred for services.
 Please contact us, or pass along our contact information, if you know of an aforementioned entity that could benefit from our services.
 Or, download our brochure!